HOW THE GRID WORKS

 a.)
 "What guarantees that a song will Go Green?"
 A song is completed and "GOES GREEN" as soon as ALL players are in position, and there are no available instrument or vocal slots for this song.
 When a song Goes Green, all players are locked in place and the song will definitely be added to the POTR Performance Schedule, so those on the song can begin rehearsing their parts at home.
 The players on your song are encouraged to contacted each other (usually via a Facebook or Facebook Messenger) to discuss specifics of their song's key, tempo, endings, versions, etc. Groups that meet regularly on Facebook Messenger (or alternate platform) to coordinate their parts and discuss progress have a much better chance to pull off a flawless performance.

 b.)
 "WHAT IF MY SONG DOES NOT GO GREEN BY THE TIME THE GRID CLOSES?"
 While we can't guarantee every song will be completed, we have contingencies in place that will ensure enough songs get completed to fill all the available POTR time slots.
 That doesn't mean all songs on The Grid will Go Green.
 When the allotted playing time runs out, the songs that are incomplete will be deleted from The Grid.
-To keep from getting stranded on a song that is attracting little interest, be sure to "bail" and SWITCH into a different song before The Grid closes.
-There will be a button on The Grid that will allow you to quickly switch from one song into another.
+To keep from getting stranded on a song that is attracting little interest, be sure to SWITCH into a different song before The Grid closes.
+There will be a button on The Grid that will allow you to quickly drop a song.

 7.)
 HOW WILL I KNOW WHAT DAY/TIME I WILL BE PERFORMING?